The basic settings of your website are easy to configure. You can change basic site information such as Site name and other default settings easily.

 - Use hierarchical taxonomy vocabularies

 This setting only modifies behavior if you have taxonomy terms with parent/child relationships (hierarchy).
 If you do, and this setting is enabled, content list blocks that are filtered by a parent term will also include content tagged with descendant terms.
-The same is true for taxonomy term detail pages, which display all content tagged with that term and its descendants.
+The same is true for A term is an individual item that belongs to some taxonomy vocabulary, typically used for categorizing content.
+For example, a vocabulary "Colors" may have terms in it "Red", "Green", "Blue". detail pages, which display all content tagged with that term and its descendants.